plume-lib/merging/README.md

 ## Limitations

-The mergers are relatively slow:  about 1/3 second per Java file that was modified in both versions to be merged.
+The mergers are relatively slow:  about 1/3 second per file that was modified in both versions to be merged.
 Most merges involve few files that were modified in both of the versions being merged, so this is usually not a problem; but if many files are modified in both of the versions, the